THE UNDERTAKERS

 An electric tramline was laid along Gladstone Road in the 1900s, allowing people to use trams for the funeral processions for the first time.
 Special hearse trams were used, in which the coffin was placed at the front of the tram behind the driver and the mourners were seated in the carriage behind.
 Coffins could also arrive by train at the Boggo Junction (later Dutton Park) station across the road.
 This usually happened when the deceased had died out of town and had to be brought in to the family plot.

 We are interested in collecting old records, photographs and paraphernalia associated with local undertaking.
-Please get in touch with us if you can help with this material.
+Please contact us by email if you can help with this material.